Planning the Home Education Year: Part 9 – Planning the Day

 Page 5 of the Homeschool Planner PDF by Gabriella Volpe

-At the back of the planner, I laminated the blank weekly template and used that to move around the sticky notes weekly.
+I laminated the blank weekly template at the back of the planner and used it to move around the sticky notes weekly.

 The beauty of putting together a planner with book rings is that you can add and remove papers as you wish, but it’s much more portable than a 3-ring binder.